Magnetized target fusion: Kopeck problem

 Another concern for the MTF concept is named the kopeck problem.
-The kopeck is the Russian currency unit similar to the penny or cent, with 100 kopecks to the rouble.
-At an exchange rate of 75 roubles to the US dollar, a kopeck is worth little.
-The name is intended to allude to a tiny value of money.
+The kopeck is the Russian currency unit similar to the penny or cent, with 100 kopecks in rouble.
+The name alludes to a tiny value of money.

 The problem is that the metal liners used in baseline MTF are consumed during the reaction.
 In return, the device would generate electricity.
 However, the value of that electricity is very low, on the order of a few pennies.
 Thus, in order to generate net positive cash flow, the device has to generate enormous amounts of energy per shot, unrealistically high amounts, or the cost of the fuel assemblies must be tiny, about a kopeck.

-Two potential solutions to the kopeck problem have been identified; the use of "hotspot ignition" (also explored in traditional ICF) appears to allow a great increase in energy release compared to energy input, thus addressing the problem from the gain side.
-The other is to attempt to recycle some of the components, or in the case of fluid-wall systems, not lose any material in the first place.
+Two potential solutions to the kopeck problem have been identified.
+The use of "hotspot ignition" (also explored in traditional ICF) appears to allow a great increase in energy release compared to energy input, thus addressing the problem from the gain side.
+The other solution is to attempt to recycle some of the components, or in the case of fluid-wall systems, not lose any material in the first place.